Last reviewed 4 August 2021

-As businesses look to reopen following lockdown, the UK Government has published a set of guidance documents to assist a range of workplaces with advice on establishing safe operations.
-Roland Finch considers the advice given to people who work in or run outdoor working environments.
+The UK Government has published a set of guidance documents to assist a range of workplaces with advice on establishing safe operations during the pandemic.
+Roland Finch considers the updated advice given to people who work in or run outdoor working environments.

-One reason given at the time was the need to keep the economy ticking over, and since most analysts agree the construction industry contributes around 6% of GDP and employs around 20% of the workforce, it seems to make sense, so long as those activities can be carried out safely.
+The role of the construction industry in keeping the economy ticking over is widely acknowledged, and since most analysts agree the construction industry contributes around 6% of GDP and employs around 20% of the workforce, it makes sense for construction sites to go about their business, so long as those activities can be carried out safely.

 So what is the current advice for clients and builders?
-There has been a great deal written, most of it good, some of it puzzling and all of it well intentioned, from governments and industry bodies, including the Construction Leadership Council (CLC), and the leading institutions, such as RIBA, RICS, ICE and CIOB and their counterparts throughout the UK and Ireland.
+There has been a great deal from governments and industry bodies, including the Construction Leadership Council (CLC), and the leading institutions, such as RIBA, RICS, ICE and CIOB and their counterparts throughout the UK and Ireland.

-The first thing perhaps to say about this guidance is that it refers to “outdoor work”.
-As we know, construction can also be carried out indoors.
-There is plenty of advice on site operating procedures, which will apply both in outdoor and indoor situations — in particular that issued by the CLC on Site Operating Procedures — which is relevant.
+One thing perhaps to say about this guidance is that it refers to “outdoor work”, although, obviously, construction can also be carried out indoors.
+There is plenty of other relevant industry advice on site operating procedures, which will apply both in outdoor and indoor situations.

 It should be noted that since public health matters are devolved in Scotland, Wales and Northern Ireland, there will be differing rules in those areas.
 However, the latest Government guidance states in its introduction that there has been input from the devolved administrations as well as trade unions and other industry bodies.